-- Work diligently and interact with others in an honest, ethical, and Christ-like manner. - Communicate at a professional level using correct written and oral presentation principles as well as technology and information resource tools. - Solve complex problems using critical and creative thinking. - Work effectively in groups using teamwork and interpersonal skills. - Perform with ethical and legal manners as a medical coder and biller. - Use correct principles and rules when assigning medical codes to claims. - Interpret medical language in medical records to extract billable services. - Prepare for professional certification with American Academy of Professional Coders (AAPC).
+- Confirm personal testimony in the restored gospel of Jesus Christ. - Collaborate with others using interpersonal skills in an honest, ethical, and Christ-like manner. - Communicate effectively using written and verbal presentation principles. - Construct new knowledge using technology and information resource tools. - Comprehend and think critically to solve problems. - Cultivate a strong, professional work ethic and life-long learning opportunities. - Perform with ethical and legal manners as a medical coder and biller. - Use correct principles and rules when assigning medical codes to claims. - Interpret medical language in medical records to extract billable services. - Prepare for professional certification with American Academy of Professional Coders (AAPC). - Articulate career preparation confidently using resumes, portfolios (if applicable) and interviews.